chriwo/frp_form_answers/README.rst

 Changelog
 ---------
+:6.1.1: Security update, remove old packages and update phpspreadsheet to 5.2
+:6.1.0: added options to append file path to exported data.
+:6.0.0: Compatibility to TYPO3 v13
+...
+:5.0.4: Security update, remove old packages and update phpspreadsheet to 5.2
+:5.0.0: Compatibility to TYPO3 v12
+...
 :1.2.0: Several Bugfixes, Mail notification as cronjob
 :1.1.0: Several Bugfixes, better overview of subpages with formAnswers, labels translated.
 Added possibility to add a separate uid-list for each form (submit_uid) -> option set in extension settings.
 :1.0.0: First release